pyri-project/pyri-core/doc/pyri_dialect_specification.md

 #### AugAssign

 * RestrictedPython: Restricted
-* PyRI: Restricted
+* PyRI: **Denied**

-AugAssign is forbidden for Attribute and SubScript.
-Augmented assignment of names is modified to use the `_inplacevar_` guard function.
+AugAssign is not allowed in PyRI.
+It adds significant complexity to the interpreter, and most industial programming languages don't support it.

 #### Raise